Structural Gaussian mixture vector autoregressive model with application to the asymmetric effects of monetary policy shocks: Empirical application

 Decomposing the covariance matrices of the reduced form GMVAR($3,2$) model as in (\ref{eq:decomp}) gives the following estimates for the structural parameters:

-where the ordering of the variables is $y_t=(GDP_t, GDPDEF_t, PPI_t, RATE_t)$, the estimates $\hat{\lambda}_{2i}$ are in an increasing order (which fixes an arbitrary ordering for the columns of $\hat{W}$), and approximate standard errors are given in parentheses next to the estimates.
+where the ordering of the variables is $y_t=(\text{GDP}_t, \text{GDPDEF}_t, \text{PPI}_t, \text{RATE}_t)$, the estimates $\hat{\lambda}_{2i}$ are in an increasing order (which fixes an arbitrary ordering for the columns of $\hat{W}$), and approximate standard errors are given in parentheses next to the estimates.
 The estimates that deviate from zero by more than two times their approximate standard error are bolded.

-The shocks are statistically identified if all the $\lambda_{2i}$, $i=1,...,4$, are different to each other.
-The differences of the estimates are moderate relative to their standard errors, so inequality of the $\lambda_{2i}$ seems plausible.
-But since the standard errors are (asymptotically) valid only if the $\lambda_{2i}$ parameters are different to each other in the first place (which is required for statistical identification of the model), formal conclusions cannot be made without considerably more complex examinations \cite[see, e.g., ][for a related discussion]{Lutkepohl+Meitz+Netsunajev+Saikkonen:2021}.
-Such complex examinations are beyond the scope of this paper, so in the absence of any apparent statistical or economic reason to believe that some of the $\lambda_{2i}$ might be exactly equal to each other, we proceed by simply assuming that they are not, i.e., that Assumption~\ref{as:eigenvalues} holds.
-Then, the robustness of our identification with respect to this assumption is discussed after identifying the monetary policy shock.
+We proceed by assuming that all the $\lambda_{2i}$, $i=1,...,4$, are different to each other, i.e., that Assumption~\ref{as:eigenvalues} holds, which leads to statistical identification of the model.
+After identifying the monetary policy shock, the robustness of our identification with respect to this unjustified assumption is discussed.

 Based on the estimates and their standard errors in (\ref{eq:estimates1}), the first shock moves GDP and inflation to the opposite directions, whereas the second shock moves GDP and commodity price inflation to the opposite directions.
 Since the instantaneous movements of the interest rate variable are insignificant, these two shocks do not seem plausible candidates for the monetary policy shock.
 The third shock moves the interest rate variable on impact more significantly than the first two shocks, but since production and both prices move significantly to the same direction, its characteristics appear similar to an aggregate demand shock and not a monetary policy shock.
 The last shock moves the interest rate variable significantly, while it also moves GDP, inflation, and commodity price inflation to the opposite direction, which is consistent with many of the standard the economic theories \cite[e.g.,][and the references therein]{Gali:2015}.
 The impact effects of GDP, inflation, and commodity price inflation are, however, statistically insignificant and the response of inflation is very weak.
 Nevertheless, among the four structural shocks obtained for the model, the characteristics of the last shock mostly resemble those of a monetary policy shock, so we deem it as the monetary policy shock.